Non-Interactive Mode

 # CHARGE_FILE = output.vpot # Charge file (.vpot, .log, .out, .dat)

-Uncomment and modify the appropriate lines according to your system requirements.
-Once you have prepared your input file, you can run the code using one of the methods described below.
+Uncomment and adjust the relevant lines according to your system requirements.
+After preparing your input file, you can run the code using one of the methods described below.

 Running the Script